The impact of intraband carrier dynamics on the optical properties of two-dimensional materials: I. General theory: Polarization in the S-TMD monolayer

 \subsection{Construction of the basis states}

-In the case of constant amplitude $\mathcal{E}_\text{p}$, the r.h.s. of Eq.~(\ref{eq:full_equation}) doesn't depend on time, hence $\psi^\tau_\mathbf{k}$ is only a function of the momentum $\mathbf{k}$.
-To solve this equation, it is convenient to construct the appropriate basis states, which ``catch'' the main features of the studied system.
+In the case of constant amplitude $\mathcal{E}_\text{p}$, the r.h.s. of Eq.~(\ref{eq:full_equation}) doesn't depend on time.
+Therefore, it is convenient to use the method of separation of variables to solve this equation.
+Using this approach, we construct the appropriate basis states, which ``catch'' the main features of the studied system.